 Fort Worth Officer Kills Woman In Her Bedroom In Response To 'Open Structure Call'

-A white police officer fired through the window of a black woman's home early Saturday and killed her after responding to a call a neighbor placed over an open front door, authorities in Fort Worth, Texas say.
+A white police officer fired through the window of a black woman's home early Saturday and killed her after responding to a call that a neighbor placed about an open front door, authorities in Fort Worth, Texas, say.

 Around 2:25 a.m., officers responded to an "open structure call" made by a neighbor to the police department's non-emergency number.
 Inside the home, Atatiana Jefferson, 28, and her 8-year-old nephew were playing video games.